faizan-khan-iit/Hashtag_Recommender/README.md

 ##### Preprocessing
 Cleaning the tweets before processing is done using various steps.
- - [This infographic](http://www.analyticsvidhya.com/blog/2015/06/quick-guide-text-data-cleaning-python/) provides some the basic details about cleaning tweet text.
+ - [This infographic](http://www.analyticsvidhya.com/blog/2015/06/quick-guide-text-data-cleaning-python/) provides some of the basic details about cleaning tweet text.
  - Most of the cleaning is done using Regular Expressions in [Python 2](https://docs.python.org/2/library/re.html)/[3](https://docs.python.org/3/library/re.html) and [R](https://stat.ethz.ch/R-manual/R-devel/library/base/html/regex.html).
 [This tutorial from Tutorials Point](http://www.tutorialspoint.com/python/python_reg_expressions.htm) may be helpful.
  - The stop words to remove from the tweets may be found [here](http://www.ranks.nl/stopwords).